 2 Manageable feedback.

 A Google doc with many comments from multiple people can quickly get out of hand.
 RACI charts avoid this issue.
 Only those directly involved with the creation and approval process – that means responsible, consulting, and accountable members – get a say.
+Combining a RACI chart with a suitable approval workflow tool can make the approval process straightforward and more manageable.

 3 Easier division of labor (and knowledge).